alexjilavu29/alexjilavu29/README.md

 - 🔗 LinkedIn: [Alexandru Jilavu](https://www.linkedin.com/in/alexandru-jilavu-b74009233/)

 ## Featured Projects
 Below are some highlights from my portfolio.
-Feel free to explore these repositories to get a sense of my work and approach.
+Feel free to explore my repositories to get a sense of my work and approach.
+All repositories on my profile have an English version (🇬🇧) and a Roumanian version (🇷🇴) of the README.md file, to get a sense of the functionalities and objectives of the project or application displayed.

 Thank you for visiting, and I look forward to collaborating on future innovations!